-Caoilfhionn Hanton, a 21-year-old Waterford artist accepted her CAO offer and will start the BA (Hons) in Visual Arts in WIT in September 2019
+Caoilfhionn Hanton, a 21-year-old Waterford artist accepted her CAO offer and will start the BA (Hons) in Visual Art in SETU in September 2019

-The Waterford Walls International Street Art Festival ran from 22 to 25 of August 2019.
-This is the 5th year of the street art festival, with 30 artists from Ireland and all over the world displaying their talent as a medium for rejuvenating and inspiring urban space Waterford City.
+Last year, over 30 artists from Ireland and all over the world displayed their talent as a medium for rejuvenating and inspiring urban space in Waterford city.

-On a tour of the city, our graduate ambassadors Ryan and Áine came across 21-year-old Caoilfhionn Hanton, who is due to start the BA (Hons) in Visual Arts in WIT this coming September.
+On a tour of the city, our graduate ambassadors came across 21-year-old Caoilfhionn Hanton, who is due to start the BA (Hons) in Visual Art in SETU this coming September.
 Caoilfhionn took a bit of time off to give an interview about what she has achieved so far and her hopes for the future.

 This is the first wall of portraiture I’ve painted that isn’t in black and white, so I’m excited to broaden my horizons with this piece.
-I’m loving using skin tones.
+I love using skin tones!

 I’d hope that people of colour passing by my wall feel included in our city’s landscape in general obviously, but also in my piece.
 I’ve found this piece to be challenging so far but it’ll be highly rewarding if they can be brought to life.
 I’m confident it’ll look good at the end, and you have to tell yourself that any way to get through the slog!

-The portrait on the left is of my friend Jamilla, who also goes to WIT.
+The portrait on the left is of my friend Jamilla, who also goes to SETU.

 Yes, I am.
 I am very excited!
 I’ve never gone to college before, and I’m 21 since May.
-Since the leaving cert, I’ve worked in Eishtec and my own freelance artwork.
+Since the leaving cert, I’ve worked in Eishtec and on my freelance artwork.

 I’m glad I did take time out because I wasn’t ready.
 I didn’t know if I wanted to do fine art, graphic design or marketing!
 But I am excited, and I hope to become a secondary school art teacher in a few years after I finish college.
 I’ve done loads of workshops with Waterford Walls, teenage groups and charities since I finished school.
 All these different things allowed me to realize that I wanted to pursue something creative but also helpful to society in a conventional sense, too.
 So I think visual art will lead me in the right direction.
 I want to get into education and also finally get educated.